andris9/jStorage/README.md

 If jStorage is loaded on the page localStorage and sessionStorage polyfills are added to IE6 and IE7 in addition to regular $.jStorage methods.
+You can use regular setItem/getItem methods with the polyfills but getter/setters can be used as well:

+    localStorage.mykey = myval;

-You can use regular setItem/getItem methods with the polyfills but getter/setters can be used as well - <code>localStorage.mykey = myval;</code> is absolutely valid with jStorage.
-The only downside is that you can't use <em>onstorage</em> event, you need to fall back to <em>listenKeyChange</em> instead.
+is absolutely valid with jStorage.
+The only downside is that you can't use *onstorage* event, you need to fall back to *listenKeyChange* instead.

 ## Donate